kumarvna/terraform-azurerm-virtual-machine/README.md

 Azure Dedicated Host is a service that provides physical servers - able to host one or more virtual machines - dedicated to one Azure subscription.
 Dedicated hosts are the same physical servers used in our data centers, provided as a resource.
 You can provision dedicated hosts within a region, availability zone, and fault domain.
 Virtual machine scale sets are not currently supported on dedicated hosts.

 By default, this not enabled and set to disable.
 To add a dedicated host to Virtual machine using this module, set the argument `dedicated_host_id` with valid dedicated host resource ID.
 It is possible to add Dedicated Host resource outside this module.

+### `enable_proximity_placement_group` -  Achieving the lowest possible latency

+Placing VMs in a single region reduces the physical distance between the instances.
+Placing them within a single availability zone will also bring them physically closer together.
+However, as the Azure footprint grows, a single availability zone may span multiple physical data centers, which may result in a network latency impacting your application.

+To get VMs as close as possible, achieving the lowest possible latency, you should deploy them within a proximity placement group.

+A proximity placement group is a logical grouping used to make sure that Azure compute resources are physically located close to each other.
+Proximity placement groups are useful for workloads where low latency is a requirement.

+By default, this not enabled and set to disable.
+To enable the Proximity placement group with this module, set the argument `enable_proximity_placement_group = true`.

 ### `enable_vm_availability_set` - Create highly available virtual machines